lagom/lagom/docs/manual/scala/releases/Migration14.md

 Once all nodes are upgraded to 1.4.x, you should then remove the above configuration for the next rolling upgrade.
 For more details on this process and why it's needed, see [here](https://github.com/lagom/lagom/issues/933#issuecomment-327738303).

+## Breaking Changes

+The return types of the method below were changed, which could result in deprecation warnings:

+* Typesafe config is now used instead of Play config in `AdditionalConfiguration.configuration`, see [881](https://github.com/lagom/lagom/pull/881)
+* The return types of `LagomServerBuilder.buildRouter`, `LagomServerBuilder.router`, and `LagomServer.router` were changed to be strongly typed from `Router` to `LagomServiceRouter` in [888](https://github.com/lagom/lagom/pull/888)
+* `PlayJsonSerializer` serialization of Non-`JsObject`s was fixed in [1071](https://github.com/lagom/lagom/pull/1071), changing the return type of `JsonMigration.transfrorm` from `JsObject` to `JsValue`